-A person with a disability may request an extension of time as an accommodation.
+A person with a disability may request an extension of time as an accommodation, provided that the extension does not go beyond the HUD-allowed 180 consecutive calendar day's limit.

-If the absence which resulted in termination of assistance was due to a person's disability, and if funding is available, the PHA may reinstate the family as an accommodation if requested by the family as long as the request was made within 60 days of the family's termination date.
-The reinstatement is subject to the participant's continued eligibility for and compliance with the HCVP program.
+If the absence which resulted in termination of assistance was due to a person's disability, and the PHA can verify that the person was unable to notify the PHA in accordance with the family's responsibilities, and if funding is available, the PHA may reinstate the family as an accommodation if requested by the family as long as the period was within 180 days.